crest-summit/summit-docs/docs/Navigation/preferences.md

 **Default Research Organization**

 Users associated with multiple organizations can indicate which organization they mainly conduct research under if it is different from their Home Org.
-By clicking on the user name at the top right of the screen and choosing the Manage Preferences option, users can indicate a Default Research Organization.
+By clicking on the user name at the top right of the screen and choosing the User Preferences option, then Other Settings to the left, users can indicate a Default Research Organization.

 ![Manage Preferences for Default Research Organization](../images/navigation/NavPref_ManageDefault.jpg)